 - Corporate clients – the reviews of this type of clients are hard to find on the internet.
 But the client manager can put in contact with those companies or share some project’s details with the consent of the company of course.

 In addition, the team can put you in direct contact with their previous clients, if you happened to be from the same region/country, or have a somehow similar project.

 The next thing.
 Don’t launch with every bells and whistle.
 What’s cool about an app is that you can constantly upgrade it.
 Consider that the price for maintenance can be as much as 20% of the original app cost.

 Upgrades are a good reason to you reach out to your community and let them know there is upgrade.
 It’s great to get some feedback and listen to what the community wants.
 Don’t waste this opportunity.

 A trustworthy team will advise you to go with small steps.
 Maybe try to build MVP first, or deploy new functionality on a step-by-step basis, as additional milestones.
 This strategy will not only save your money but also prevent confusion and save time.

 Finding a reliable mobile app developer is a challenging task nowadays.
-Despite the huge number of existing proposals on the market, professional are still hard to find and even harder to distinguish from amateurs.
+Despite the huge number of existing proposals on the market, professionals are still hard to find and even harder to distinguish from amateurs.
 But if you try sometimes, you may find and get what you need!